 Clean and Store Your Tools and Hoses

 It’s true that this is one of those garden chores that might take more than five minutes, depending on how many garden tools you have.
 At the very minimum, though, fall is the time to give everything a good spray-down with the garden hose to remove excess dirt, and allow them to dry thoroughly before storing them away to avoid rust.
 Bonus: Drain your garden hoses and bring them in when you’re done, since water left in hoses over winter can lead to cracking and bursting.

 Psst—here’s 5 essential tools for fall garden cleanup.

 Leave the Leaves Alone

 This last chore takes the least amount of time, but possibly the most willpower!
 Many of us were brought up to believe we must tidy up our yards in the fall, removing all the fallen leaves.
 In truth, you might be doing more harm than good.
 Many organisms overwinter in that leaf litter, including some butterfly larvae and chrysalises.
 Leaves break down in your garden beds due to the winter weather, adding valuable organic material.
-The leaves also provide shelter and warmth for wildflowers and other plants growing below.
+Fall leaves also make great mulch for your lawn.
+And the leaves provide shelter and warmth for wildflowers and other plants growing below.
 Make things easy on yourself this fall—leave the leaves alone!

 We asked the experts: What plants should gardeners water in winter?